chy4pro/DocStudio/README.md

 ### How to Use

+1. **Getting Started**: Click the "📖 使用帮助" (Help) link next to the title for detailed usage instructions
-1. **Content Creation**: Type or paste your content in the left editor panel
+2. **Content Creation**: Type or paste your content in the left editor panel
-2. **Generate Document**: Click the "generate" button to transform your content into a well-structured document in the right panel
+3. **Generate Document**: Click the "generate" button to transform your content into a well-structured document in the right panel
-3. **Organize Content**: Use the "整理" (Organize) button to refine and streamline your content
+4. **Organize Content**: Use the "整理" (Organize) button to refine and streamline your content
-4. **Preview HTML**: Click the "render" button to see your content as a formatted web page
+5. **Preview HTML**: Click the "render" button to see your content as a formatted web page
-5. **Context Menu**: Right-click anywhere in either editor to ask AI questions about your content
+6. **Context Menu**: Right-click anywhere in either editor to ask AI questions about your content

 ### Requirements